 Impostors and Beasts

-followers and destroy the Church from the inside, warnings that are reiterated
+the Church from the inside.
+These warnings are reiterated and expanded in the

-and expanded in the writings of the Apostles.
+writings of the Apostles.

 Jesus began his